avohq/gtm-web-recipe/README.md

 # gtm-web-recipe

-This is a repo for our inspector integration recipe for web GTM.
+Avo Inspector integration recipe for web Google Tag Manager (GTM).
 It is hosted in the "Avo Inspector Recipe" container in our GTM account https://tagmanager.google.com/?authuser=1#/container/accounts/3136949393/containers/137425955/workspaces/11

 And enabled in our "Segment Destination" container to run on Avo.app